PaulArnaud/EspaceFurcanASBL/README.md

 This app was developped on Ubuntu 18.04, with VisulStudio Code.
 In order to avoid versions problems, I have decided to do this with container (Docker).
+NODEJS version > 10.0

 ## Tips

+### Redux DevTools
+You have ton install Redux Devtools

 ### Install Docker